 Intervention

 Classification of health insurance can be complicated due to the many characteristics defining its structure, including the mode of participation (compulsory or voluntary), benefit entitlement, level of membership (individual or household), methods for raising funds (taxes, flat premium, or income-based premium) and the mechanism and extent of risk pooling [31].
-For the purpose of this review, we included all health insurance schemes organised by government, comprising social health insurance and tax-based health insurance.
+For this review, we included all health insurance schemes organised by governments, comprising social health insurance and tax-based health insurance.
 Private health insurance was excluded from our review, but we recognise the presence of community-based health insurance (CBHI) in many LMICs, especially in Africa and Asia [18].
-We also therefore included CBHI if it was scaled up nationally or was actively promoted by national government.
+We also, therefore, included CBHI if it was scaled up nationally or was actively promoted by the central government.
 Primary studies that included both public and private health insurance were also considered for inclusion if a clear distinction between the two was made in the primary paper.
 Studies examining other types of financial incentives to increase the demand for healthcare services, such as voucher schemes or cash transfers, were excluded.

 Control group